Bridgwater railway station: History

-The engine shed closed in July 1960, following which shunting locomotives were brought up from as required.
-Goods traffic at the station was withdrawn from November 1965 and, following the closure of the docks branch and Dunball Wharf in 1967, the goods yard was rationalised.
-Most of the sidings that served the former carriage works at the south end of the station were taken out of use by 1969.
+The carriage works closed after a fire on 25 August 1947 and the engine shed closed in July 1960.
+Public goods traffic at Bridgwater station ended in November 1965 and the docks branch closed in April 1967.
+The goods yard remains to the north of the station to handle traffic for the nuclear power station at Hinkley Point.

+The station was given listed building status in December 1974, as was the bridge on the docks branch in 1994.

 The station forecourt was refurbished in 2019 at a cost of £1.2m.
 This work included a new bus stop but bus operators and rail replacement services cannot use it as it is only suitable for vehicles up to 8.7 m.